"...amusing to imagine BATTLESHIP POTEMKIN aboard this vehicle..."

 Adverts for alcohol and socialism.

-Then, of Duchamp the film says: "he'll be used to vindicate the art of vanity."
-Bellon took pictures of him as if he knew.
+Then, about Duchamp the film says: "He'll be used to vindicate the art of vanity."
+Bellon took pictures of him as if he knew this.

 Bellon reported to L'Afrique occidentale française: "....even on the Left nobody thinks of independence..."
-In this sense she was a spy...as is, and always was, Marker...
+In this sense she was a great human spy...as is, and always was, Chris Marker.

 part one